SolalPirelli/solalpirelli.github.io/_guides/writing.md

 It is unlikely that you are the sole author in your work, so keep good relationships with your coauthors and avoid unnecessary friction.

-**Compromise when you have to**, better writing is not worth losing professional relationships.
+**Compromise when you have to**, better writing is not worth losing professional relationships over.
 This is especially true if you are a grad student or postdoc and the coauthor who disagrees is your advisor.
 Pick your battles wisely.